Photometria: Content

-Nature of Photometria
+Topics

 Lambert's book is fundamentally experimental.
 The forty experiments described in Photometria were conducted by Lambert between 1755 and 1760, after he decided to write a treatise on light measurement.
 His interest in acquiring experimental data spanned several fields: optics, thermometry, pyrometry, hydrometry, and magnetics.
 This interest in experimental data and its analysis, so evident in Photometria, is also present in other articles and books Lambert produced.
 For his optics work, extremely limited equipment sufficed: a few panes of glass, convex and concave lenses, mirrors, prisms, paper and cardboard, pigments, candles, and the means to measure distances and angles.

 Lambert's book is also mathematical.
 Though he knew that the physical nature of light was unknown (it would be 150 years before the wave-particle duality was established) he was certain that light's interaction with materials and its effect on vision could be quantified.
 Mathematics was for Lambert not only indispensable for this quantification but also the indisputable sign of rigor.
 He used linear algebra and calculus extensively with matter-of-fact confidence that was uncommon in optical works of the time.
 On this basis, Photometria is certainly uncharacteristic of mid-18th century works.

-Writing and publishing of Photometria
+Writing and publication

 Lambert began conducting photometric experiments in 1755 and by August 1757 had enough material to begin writing.
 From the references in Photometria and the catalogue of his library auctioned after his death, it is clear that Lambert consulted the optical works of Isaac Newton, Pierre Bouguer, Leonhard Euler, Christiaan Huygens, Robert Smith, and Abraham Gotthelf Kästner.
 He finished Photometria in Augsburg in February 1760 and the printer had the book available by June 1760.

 Maria Jakobina Klett (1709–1795) was the owner of Eberhard Klett Verlag, one of the most important Augsburg “Protestant publishers.”
 She published many technical books, including Lambert’s Photometria, and 10 of his other works.
 Klett used Christoph Peter Detleffsen (1731–1774) to print Photometria.
 Its first and only printing was small, and within 10 years copies were difficult to obtain.
 In Joseph Priestley's survey of optics of 1772, “Lambert’s Photometrie” appears in the list of books not yet procured.
 Priestley makes a specific reference to Photometria; that it was an important book but unprocurable.

 An abridged German translation of Photometria appeared in 1892, a French translation in 1997, and an English translation in 2000.